-The metal you choose is one of the most important factors that determine the cost of a metal roofing system.
-Homeowners can choose from a range of energy-efficient, fireproof, and water-resistant metals.
+The national average cost of metal roofing is $13,200.
+The metal you choose is one of the most important factors that determines your metal roof cost.
+Georgia homeowners can choose from a range of energy-efficient, fireproof, and water-resistant metals.
 Also, you can paint a metal roof in any shade, and it will not come off for years!

 Below are the most popular metals in Georgia that will not rust or catch fire- whether it’s more than 100°F outside or raining non-stop for days!
-Most homeowners prefer steel roofs coated with aluminum or zinc.
+Most homeowners prefer standing seam metal roofs, where the steel panels are coated with aluminum or zinc.
 This makes them resistant to rust.
 Otherwise, water and hail can cause your roof to deteriorate at a faster rate.

 It is a steel roofing material with a zinc coating.
-Zinc is one of the most durable metals, so Galvanized steel is an excellent option for humid climates that are common throughout Georgia.
-This metal roof costs about $10 per square foot (including installation), and most roofs cost from $17,000 to $25,000.
+Zinc is one of the most durable metal roofing materials, so Galvanized steel is an excellent option for humid climates that are common throughout Georgia.
+The cost to install a galvanized steel roof is about $10 per square foot (including installation), and most roofs cost from $17,000 to $25,000.

 This is a combination of aluminum, zinc, and silicone coatings on the steel.
 It is a less expensive alternative to galvanized steel, but with added protection from elements.
 For the average American home, the galvalume roof costs between $9,350 to $19,500 after installation.

 image source: https://www.decra.com/gallery-page